pfunks/TCTest/test_faq.md

 ## What are Steemit’s policies on plagiarism and spam?

-If you are posting plagiarized content, you can get in legal trouble for violating copywrite laws.
-Plagiarized posts and spam are deemed as abuse and will be downvoted by community members.
+If you are posting plagiarized or copied content, you can get in legal trouble for violating copyright laws.
+Plagiarized posts and spam are seen as abuse and will be downvoted by community members.
 If you are posting or using someone else’s content, you must ensure that you have the rights to use the content, and properly reference the sources where you got the material from.

 ## Is it okay to use random pictures from the internet?

-If you are using an image that is not your own, make sure you are allowed to use the image, and you cite the source of the image.
+If you are using an image that is not your own, make sure you are allowed to use the image, and cite the source of the image.

-Using random pictures from the internet without giving credit is not allowed.
+Using random pictures from the internet without giving credit is discouraged.
 You may, however, use photos from “free image” websites such as Pexels.com or Pixabay.com.
-At the time of the writing of this FAQ, all photos on Pexels and Pixabay are free for personal and commercial use and require no attribution.
+All photos on Pexels and Pixabay are free for personal and commercial use.

 Here is a post from @mindover that has links to many websites that have images you can use: https://steemit.com/steem-help/@mindover/don-t-plagiarize-images-here-are-13-free-and-legal-ways-to-find-high-quality-photos-you-can-use-on-steemit

-## What is SteemCleaners?
+## What is Steemcleaners?

-Steemcleaners are a group of Steemians concerned with the plague of plagiarism, copy paste, spam, scams and other forms of abuse that keep cropping up on Steemit.
-Fighting individually seemed fruitless, often resulting in retaliatory flagging, harassment, and other issues.
+Steemcleaners are a group of Steemians concerned with plagiarism, copy/paste, spam, scams and other forms of abuse on Steemit. https://steemit.com/steemcleaners/@steemcleaners/announcing-steemcleaners-the-steemit-abuse-fighting-team

-https://steemit.com/steemcleaners/@steemcleaners/announcing-steemcleaners-the-steemit-abuse-fighting-team

 ## What is @cheetah?

-@cheetah is a bot (developed by @anyx) that scours Steemit for copy/pasted content.
-Cheetah will not flag content immediately, but it alerts other users to look into it further.
+@cheetah is a bot developed by @anyx that scours Steemit for copy/pasted content.
+Cheetah will not downvote copied content, but it alerts other users to look into it further.

-The worst offenders (serial plagiarists or identity thieves, for example) will go on Cheetah’s blacklist.
-These users will get flagged by Cheetah when they post.
+Abusive accounts (serial plagiarists or identity thieves, for example) will go on Cheetah’s blacklist.
+These users will get downvoted by @cheetah accounts when they post.

 More information on the @cheetah bot can be found in this post: https://steemit.com/steemitabuse/@cheetah/cheetah-bot-explained

 ## Where do I report a post or comment that contains plagiarism, spam, or abuse?

-You can report any abusive content to the <a href="https://steemit.chat/channel/steemitabuse">steemitabuse</a> channel on steemit.chat.
+You can report any abusive content to the <a href="https://steemit.chat/channel/steemitabuse">#steemitabuse</a> channel on steemit.chat.

 # Reputation

 ## What is Reputation?

 Every user has a reputation score next to their name.
 The reputation score is one way Steemit measures the amount of value you have brought to the community.
-It is also a mechanism that is designed to help control abuse of the Steemit platform.
+It is also a mechanism that is designed to help reduce abuse of the Steemit platform.

-Your reputation goes up when users with a higher reputation vote on your content.
-Getting flagged by someone with a higher reputation can push your repuation down and make your posts less visible.
+Your reputation goes up when accounts vote on your content.
+Getting downvoted by someone with a higher reputation can push your reputation down and make your posts less visible.

-Users with lower reputation are unable to affect your reputation.
+Users with a lower reputation score are unable to affect your reputation.

 ## How is the Reputation score measured?

-Every new user starts off with a figure of 25.
-The lowest possible reputation score is about -25 and the highest possible is 80.
+Every new user starts off with a reputation score of 25.

 The reputation score is based off of a `log10` system, which means that a score of 40 is about 10x better than a score of 30.